 How was the mission site privatised?

 On 26 January 1917 the gazettal of Deebing Creek as an “Aboriginal Reserve” was formally rescinded, although it remained Crown Land (according to European law).
 The 352 acres that comprised the old Deebing Creek Mission was converted into a Perpetual Lease Selection and used for agricultural purposes.
-In response to advocacy from Les Davidson and his family, in February 1976 some 3600m2 - comprising much of the old mission cemetery - was compulsorily resumed as Crown Land and gazetted as an Aboriginal cemetery.
-The land then appears to have been sold by the state to a non-Indigenous person in 1984.
+In response to advocacy from Uncle Les Davidson and his family, in February 1976 some 3600m2 - comprising much of the old mission cemetery - was compulsorily resumed as Crown Land and gazetted as an Aboriginal cemetery.
+The rest of the land appears to have been sold by the Joh Bjelke-Petersen government to a non-Indigenous person in 1984.
 It is unclear why this occurred or what the sale price was.

 What parts of the site are currently protected from development?

 The cemetery and a small part of the original mission site was included in the Queensland Heritage Register on 24 September 2004.
 Over 99% of the old mission site is not protected and the developers plans to build sporting fields and other amenities on most of the tiny amount of “protected” land.